Thieso/Balance_Robot/README.md

 The Arduino Uno reads the sensor data from an MPU-9250 to get the angle of the robot and then computes a control signal which is send to the Arduino Nano.
 The Nano then controls the A4988 motor controllers based on this signal.
 The A4988 motor controllers deliver the appropriate amount of current to the motors.
+To make the motors more quiet and more precise, microstepping is used.
+There is a tradeoff between motor performance and stepsize.
+Smaller steps require more computational power which the Arduino might not be able to deliver.
+In this case half steps are used.

 The LEDs give feedback about the current angle of the robot.
 The middle LED indicates the angle when the robot is upright.